-2. Has been defined as a WebSphere for z/OS administrator for the Java server to which the certificates will apply.
-(Use the Administrators dialog in the Administrative Console to give an MVS ID administrative authority over a Java server.)
-See WebSphere Application Server for z/OS V5.0: Operations and http://www-3.ibm.com/software/webservers/appserv/zos\os390/library.html

-Administration, SA22-7912 for more information.
-To access this book on the Web, go to the product library page at URL:

-- You must set up secure connections using one of the following processes: - "Steps for setting up secure HTTPS internal transport connections using a server certificate signed by an internal CA" on page 166 - "Steps for setting up secure HTTPS internal transport connections using server certificates signed by an external CA" on page 175 - You must ensure that the internal CA that signs your client certificates is marked with a status of TRUST and that it is connected to your controller key ring.
+- 2. Has been defined as a WebSphere for z/OS administrator for the J2EE server to which the certificates will apply.
+(Use the Administrators dialog in the Administrative Console to give an MVS ID administrative authority over a J2EE server.)
+See WebSphere Application Server for z/OS V5.0: Operations and Administration, SA22-7912 for more information.
+To access this book on the Web, go to the product library page at URL: http://www-3.ibm.com/software/webservers/appserv/zos os390/library.html - You must set up secure connections using one of the following processes: - "Steps for setting up secure HTTPS internal transport connections using a server certificate signed by an internal CA" on page 199 - "Steps for setting up secure HTTPS internal transport connections using server certificates signed by an external CA" on page 210 - You must ensure that the internal CA that signs your client certificates is marked with a status of TRUST and that it is connected to your controller key ring.
 During the SSL handshake, the controller tells the client which CAs it trusts based on the trusted CAs in the controller key ring.
 The browser then searches its client certificates for ones issued by these CAs and allows the user to choose which client certificate to send to the controller.

-If you created and signed your server certificate using the process described in "Steps for setting up secure HTTPS internal transport connections using a server certificate signed by an internal CA" on page 166, you can use the internal CA defined in that example for the internal CA in this process.
-If you created and signed your server certificate using the process described in "Steps for setting up secure HTTPS internal transport connections using server certificates signed by an external CA" on page 175, you must set up an internal CA as described in Step 1 of "Steps for setting up secure HTTPS internal transport connections using a server certificate signed by an internal CA" on page 175, you must set up an internal CA as described in Step 1 of "Steps for setting up secure HTTPS internal transport connections using a server certificate signed by an internal CA" on page 166 and connect the CA certificate to the controller key ring as described in Step 2 of that process before proceeding.
+If you created and signed your server certificate using the process described in "Steps for setting up secure HTTPS internal transport connections using a server certificate signed by an internal CA" on page 199, you can use the internal CA defined in that example for the internal CA in this process.
+If you created and signed your server certificate using the process described in "Steps for setting up secure HTTPS internal transport connections using server certificates signed by an external CA" on page 210, you must set up an internal CA as described in Step 1 of "Steps for setting up secure HTTPS internal transport connections using a server certificate signed by an internal CA" on page 199 and connect the CA certificate to the controller key ring as described in Step 2 of that process before proceeding.